Albanian epic poetry: Scholarship

 Albanian epic verse is a longstanding Balkan tradition that, unlike most known similar oral traditions, is still alive today.
 Albanian folk poetry is so rich with ancient motifs that it can shed light on the mythology of the pagan ancestors of the Albanians, as well as on the comparative mythology of the old and new peoples of the Balkans.
 Albanian folk poetry can also contribute to the solution of Homeric problems.
 In particular, Albanian epic poetry has been analysed to acquire a better understanding of the creation of the Homeric epics, and the long orality that has sustained the Albanian tradition reinforces the idea that pre-Homeric epic poetry was oral.
+Albanian epic verse has been studied to develop the theory of oral-formulaic composition.

 Due to the Albanian language barrier, this tradition has lacked substantial international scholarship, translation, and recognition as an important source of cultural history.
 Albanian literature as a whole is an under-translated and understudied material, relative to similar academic areas.
 This can be attributed to a few large reasons.
 First, the language barrier: Albanian is an Indo-European language, though dissimilar to all other modern languages.
 It maintains many archaic structures and its closest relative would be the very ancient Balto-Slavic languages.
 Dacian and Illyrian seem to be close relatives, predecessors, or ancestors.
 The second impediment to scholarship of the Albanian literature is its political history.
 Under tight control by Stalinist leaders in the second half of the 20th century, Albania was effectively isolated from the rest of the world.
 The closed borders kept out outsiders and kept in Albanians who wished to leave, cutting off external study, contact, and heavily impeded the development of substantive cultural exchange and research.
 Albanian's lack of representation in the world literary scene is not due to quality, but to dearth of external interest and difficulty of access.